 Some of the positions you can obtain:

 Provide support to ensure that both the psychiatric and physical care needs of patients are met.
-Promote and maintain a healthy, safe, and therapeutic treatment setting that allows the recovery process to occur within the individual.
-This may involve evaluating or intervening and providing therapeutic one to one interaction with patients.
+Promote and maintain a healthy, safe and therapeutic treatment setting that allows the recovery process to occur within the individual.
+This may involve evaluating or intervening and providing therapeutic one-on-one interaction with patients.

 Typically as a member of the pastoral staff, provide counseling services within a church setting that integrates biblical values in the restoration process with clients.